csaden/csaden.github.io/userexperience/_posts/2016-03-20-consistent-patterns.md

   <img style="margin-bottom: 15px" src="/assets/chrome_extension_add.png">
 </div>

-Again, probbably better to add this to the top of the page's main navigation or calls to action.
+A simple solution would be to move the "Get more extensions" link to the top of the page, perhaps placing it next to the Extensions main heading.

-I ended up paging down which saved some time, but I can't help but think that [one third](http://www.extremetech.com/internet/87484-85-of-firefox-users-use-add-ons-chrome-users-just-33) Chrome's users have faced the same problem.
+I ended up paging down which saved some time, but I can't help but think that at least [one third](http://www.extremetech.com/internet/87484-85-of-firefox-users-use-add-ons-chrome-users-just-33) of Chrome's users have faced the same problem &emdash; it might even be a contributing factor to why only one third of Chrome users had installed at least one Chrome extension by June 2011.

 1 billion people * 0.33 Chrome extension users * 3 seconds to figure out